New Gardens and Landscapes

 Kensington Palace was once the centrepiece of the wonderful baroque landscape that we know today as Kensington Gardens.
 The Gardens were designed for King George II and Queen Caroline in the 1720s and 1730s by the royal gardener, Charles Bridgeman.
 The wide, tree-lined avenues of Bridgeman's plan were all designed to give stunning vistas of the palace.
 Incredibly, these avenues and other features, such as the Broad Walk and the Round Pond, survive today more or less as Bridgeman intended and George and Caroline might have known them.

-Historic Royal Palaces is restoring Kensington Palace's gardens to re-connect the palace with its park and provide a new entrance for visitors, direct from the Broad Walk.
-The gardens will be an important new outdoor public space at the heart of London, entirely free to access.
+Historic Royal Palaces is restored Kensington Palace's gardens to re-connect the palace with its park and provide a new entrance for visitors, direct from the Broad Walk.
+The gardens are an important outdoor public space at the heart of London, entirely free to access.

-Lost views of Kensington Palace will be restored and the design will unite the palace with Kensington Gardens.
-The statue of Queen Victoria, which has stood at Kensington Palace since 1893 will become the centrepiece of the gardens in celebration of the fact that it was Victoria who first opened the gardens to the public.
+Lost views of Kensington Palace have been restored and the design unites the palace with Kensington Gardens.
+The statue of Queen Victoria, which has stood at Kensington Palace since 1893 has become the centrepiece of the gardens in celebration of the fact that it was Victoria who first opened the gardens to the public.

 Courtyards, cafés and places to be

 We want to make Kensington Palace a place to be; somewhere people come to relax, to learn and discover the stories of the fascinating people who lived here.

 As part of our building work, we created a new courtyard terrace and café, which complements the Orangery, where people can come to enjoy the gardens.
 This café is situated on the East Front next to the new entrance to the palace.